adamheins/f/README.md

 ```

 ## License
 MIT license.
-See the license for details.
+See the LICENSE file for details.